 Forest risk commodity Working with direct suppliers?
 Supplier engagement strategy Please explain Timber Yes Encouraging certification Supplier audits Crest Nicholson's supply chain is made up of both direct suppliers of materials and subcontractors, who provide both materials and labour, to our construction sites.
 Crest Nicholson aims to work with only suppliers that are certified to carry either FSC and/or PEFC certified timber products in order to ensure that all materials procured through this supply chain is sustainably managed and credibly certified.
 Given the nature and size of a number of the subcontractor companies we work with, not all are certified to carry or trade in FSC and/or PEFC timber products.
 We recognise the challenges and financial burden that some small 'one-man-band' subcontractors face to become certified; for some it is not a commercial decision that currently benefits their organisation.
 However for some of the subcontractors we have long-standing relationships with, and which are of a reasonable size, we strongly encourage certification.
-In the last financial year, one of our subcontractors has chosen to acquire both FSC and PEFC certification.
-Our Group Sustainability team assisted them in this, ensuring that any future invoicing would be compliant with COC rules.
 Through our annual traceability audit, we review invoices submitted by our suppliers and subcontractors.
 When we identify issues that affects the Chain of Custody for the products outlined within an invoice, we alert the company in question and provide them with written and verbal guidance to ensure that the issue is rectified.
-In our FY15 audit, we identified an issue with one of our hub merchants' invoices for doors they procured for us.
-The doors were FSC-certified, but the company was not putting the right information on its invoices to us, thereby breaking their Chain of Custody.
-We alerted the company, which immediately fixed the issue in the system.